 Montgomery has a full-time school nurse available.
 Parents of children with severe allergies or chronic health conditions are asked to contact the school nurse to discuss necessary information and procedures.
 Any medication required to be administered during the school day is required to be kept and administered by the school nurse.

 Q: How does the Montgomery community communicate?

-We communicate through the Montgomery PTA website (www.montgomerypta.com), The Mustang Bulletin (the PTA weekly e-newsletter), "Remind" (Dr. Bold's text alerts), our Facebook page, the PTA Twitter Page and Dr. Bold's Mustang Pride page.
+We communicate through the Montgomery PTO website (www.montgomerypto.com), The Mustang Bulletin (the PTO weekly e-newsletter), School Messenger, our Facebook page, the PTO Twitter Page and Dr. Bold's Mustang Pride page.
 When you set up your online Montgomery Toolkit account, please provide the email address you wish to use to receive your emails and newsletters.
 You can unsubscribe at any time.
 If you have questions regarding the e-newsletter, please contact firstname.lastname@example.org

-The PTA is the #1 voice for parent involvement.
-The PTA supports education through active participation and advocacy.
-By joining the PTA, you help create the perfect environment for our children to succeed.
+The PTO is the #1 voice for parent involvement.
+The PTO supports education through active participation and advocacy.
+By joining the PTO, you help create the perfect environment for our children to succeed.
 When families, schools and communities work together, we improve the minds and the well-being of our children.
-Please visit montgomerypta.com to learn more about the PTA and how you can get involved.
+Please visit montgomerypto.com to learn more about the PTO and how you can get involved.